 Boasts one of the world-renowned Six Senses Spas

-Minimalist decor and natural materials create a cosy yet elegant retreat
+Minimalist decor and natural materials create a cozy yet elegant retreat

 While the attraction of Six Senses Gangtey lies outside the stone walls of the property, it also boasts a number of amenities.
-A film and games room, cosy lounge, all-day dining restaurant and the renowned Six Senses Spa and Wellness Centre cater to the small number of guests.
+A film and games room, cozy lounge, all-day dining restaurant and the renowned Six Senses Spa and Wellness Center cater to the small number of guests.

 When to visit